Photo by Marie-Aude Fouéré, Tanzania, 2020

 Manuel João Ramos, Iscte – University Institute of Lisbon (Portugal)

-This Tuesday, 23rd of April, at 11:30, we will host another AfDevLives creative research methodologies session, dedicated to the photovoice research method.
-It will be facilitated by Nura Ali, a doctoral student at the Development Planning Unit at University College London, and Nosazemen Agbontaen, a filmmaker, photographer, writer and producer.
-In their lecture "Photography as Method", Nura and Nosa will share their work using participatory photography in an effort to re-frame the narrative of a contested low-income neighbourhood in Lagos, Nigeria.
-Click on the poster for the zoom link!
+On the 23rd of April 2024 we hosted another AfDevLives creative research methodologies session, dedicated to the photovoice research method.
+It was facilitated by Nura Ali, a doctoral student at the Development Planning Unit at University College London, and Nosazemen Agbontaen, a filmmaker, photographer, writer and producer.
+In their lecture "Photography as Method", Nura and Nosa shared their work using participatory photography in an effort to re-frame the narrative of a contested low-income neighbourhood in Lagos, Nigeria.

 The second session of the creative research methodologies led by the architect and photographer, Gili Merin.
 In her lecture and workshop she invited us to learn about her ongoing exploration of the history of urban photography, visual travelogues and photo essays in order to formulate a critique of the ways images have been produced and consumed over the last century.
 Under the title Photography Against the Grain: Observation, Engagement and Documentation the lecture also included an overview of Gili’s photographic projects that offer tools for critical observation, engagement and documentation of the built landscape.
 This event took place on the 22nd and 23rd of February 2024.